NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 ---

 ## 🎉 Enjoy customizing and using the bot !
 Feel free to share feedback, bug reports, and suggestions !
+Btw: if use this bot for your server, you can let me know if you want (just message me on discord), I'd be happy to see people using it !